ABOUT MJF 3D PRINTING

 MJF (Multi Jet Fusion) is a method of additive manufacturing that produces highly functional prototypes and end-use parts with an excellent surface using the Powder Bed Fusion process.
 The process is actually quite similar to (Selective Laser Sintering), however parts offer better feature resolution and improved mechanical and chemical resistance properties.

 The process prints exclusively in a Nylon 11 or 12 (PA11 or PA12) material, with the exception of a glass filled variant.
-Parts are initially printed in a Grey colour, however a dye is used to make parts matt black if required.
+Parts are initially printed in a Grey colour, however a dye is used to make parts matte black if required.
+We can also dye in other colours if required, please contact us for more information.

 Other post processing includes bead-blasting, which will remove any layer lines and leave a light textured finish.